Ace68/Ace68/README.md

 - 📙 I co-authored a **book** about **Domain-Driven Refactporing** with **[Packt](https://www.packtpub.com/en-us/product/domain-driven-refactoring-9781835889107)**
 - 📙 I wrote some **articles** about **Software Architecture, Microservices, DDD, Test** for **[Mokabyte](https://www.mokabyte.it/autore/alberto-acerbis/)**
 - 🧙‍♂️ I released a course "**[Introduzione a DDD, CQRS](https://agilereloaded.it/corsi/corso-ddd-cqrs-pattern/)**" on **Domain-Drive Design**
-- 🚴🏃⛷ 🧗‍♂️ Sport fact: I am a passionate ski mountaineer, climber,runner and biker
+- 🚴🏃⛷ 🧗‍♂️ Sport fact: I am a passionate ski mountaineer, climber, runner and biker

 <br />
 <br />